Advarra Institutional Review Board Mission

 Review groups and service teams include scientists who have pioneered techniques, methodologies, and discoveries in their fields.
-Advarra synthesizes this deep expertise and commitment to review excellence across all therapeutic areas, and continues to set the standard for review services in areas such as oncology and neurology.
+Advarra synthesizes this deep expertise and commitment to review excellence across all therapeutic areas, and continues to set the standard for review services in areas such as oncology.

 Advarra supports all phases of drug, device, and biologics development, as well as social, behavioral, and international research through:

 - Multiple daily IRB meetings to ensure timely review and response

 - Priority review meetings when needed